andrei-stoica26/henna/README.md

 ![](man/figures/hull_plot.png)

+### networkPlot

-- `networkPlot`: Plot a graph using different colors for nodes that are part of different connected components.
+This function plot a graph using different colors for nodes that are part of different connected components.

+An application is visualizing genes with a strong overlapping expression in terms of cells showing the highest (90th percentile and above) expression of the gene.

 ![](man/figures/network_plot.png)